Followers

 Governor-General

-The now Major General Guy Carleton returned to Canada as Quebec's Governor-General in 1774 to find the 13 seaboard colonies in the throes of political turmoil and rebellion.
+Major General Guy Carleton returned to Canada as Quebec's Governor-General in 1774 to find the 13 seaboard colonies engulfed in political turmoil and rebellion.

 General Guy Carleton

 The outbreak of total rebellion by the New England colonies in 1775 had an immediate impact on Carleton's Quebec.
 The British commander-in-chief in North America, General Thomas Gage, stripped him of 800 British regulars to defend Boston.
-The local French did not turn out in great numbers to bolster his militia forces.
-And he declined exhortations to tap the native tribes.
+The local French did not rally in large numbers to support his militia forces, and he declined calls to enlist the native tribes.

 Thomas Gage